Anantara Uluwatu Bali Resort

-Designed in a series of terraces that afford stunning ocean views from almost every angle, Anantara Uluwatu is an architectural delight, with minimalist contemporary lines that allow the more rambling, wild beauty of the landscape to take center-stage.
+Designed in a series of terraces that afford stunning ocean views from almost every angle, Anantara Uluwatu is an architectural delight, with minimalist contemporary lines that allow the more rambling, wild beauty of the landscape to take centre-stage.

 From 84sq.m to 577sq.m, the suites, villas and penthouse are spacious, light and airy thanks to the floor-to-ceiling windows that lead out onto a private balcony, courtyard or private pool.
 With little to separate the interior and exterior, the crashing waters of the picturesque Impossibles surf break and gentle murmurs of the sea breeze create a restful and contemplative retreat.
-Inside, the decor is an elegant and contemporary take on traditional Balinese motifs, with teakwood, marble floors, modern art and a calming color palette.
+Inside, the decor is an elegant and contemporary take on traditional Balinese motifs, with teakwood, marble floors, modern art and a calming colour palette.
 Add in upmarket mod-cons such as espresso machines, Bose sound systems, rain showers and in many cases a private balcony with jacuzzi and the guest accommodation becomes a truly luxurious escape.

 Its tranquil location makes the Anantara a spot for relaxation and rejuvenation, and the spa and multi-level pool with panoramic ocean views make this almost guaranteed.
-Whether you choose a holistic wellness program of nutrition, yoga and spa therapies or simply submit to the healing hands of one of the therapists who use a combination of traditional spices and ancient Balinese wisdom, you’ll find the tranquil spa is the epitome of calm.
+Whether you choose a holistic wellness programme of nutrition, yoga and spa therapies or simply submit to the healing hands of one of the therapists who use a combination of traditional spices and ancient Balinese wisdom, you’ll find the tranquil spa is the epitome of calm.

 With each of the three restaurants offering panoramic ocean views you’ll never be far from the spectacular vistas that make this such a special setting.
-Open-air dining adds to the fresh flavors of the dishes, with a teppanyaki restaurant on the rooftop and international and Indonesian dishes at 360 Rooftop.
+Open-air dining adds to the fresh flavours of the dishes, with a teppanyaki restaurant on the rooftop and international and Indonesian dishes at 360 Rooftop.
 Perched over the ocean, the aptly named Splash serves dishes from across the world, including Waygu beef and lobster cooked over a charcoal grill.

 Time at Anantara Uluwatu could be spent moving from infinity pool to beach, spa to restaurant, with the captivatingly neat waves of the ocean never far from view.
-Yet with one of Bali’s most famous waves on its doorstep and many others within easy reach, surfers are spoiled for choice while beach enthusiasts could take the daily shuttle to the sugar-white sands of Padang Padang beach.
+Yet with one of Bali’s most famous waves on its doorstep and many others within easy reach, surfers are spoilt for choice while beach enthusiasts could take the daily shuttle to the sugar-white sands of Padang Padang beach.
 A shuttle service also runs to the serenely beautiful Uluwatu Temple for breathtaking sunsets and a daily Kecak dance performance.

 While the Modernist architecture of the Anantara may seem at odds with traditional Balinese design, the property seems to fit effortlessly into its cliffside setting, cascading down the hill in a series of well thought-out terraces.
-The suites, villas and penthouse are equally culturally sympathetic yet forward thinking, with a streamlined design given color with rich accents and nods to Bali’s artisan heritage.
+The suites, villas and penthouse are equally culturally sympathetic yet forward thinking, with a streamlined design given colour with rich accents and nods to Bali’s artisan heritage.
 From the Ocean View Suite to the Three-bedroom Ocean View Pool Villa and the luxurious Penthouse, the accommodation is well-appointed and supremely comfortable.
 With each offering either a private balcony with jacuzzi, a garden courtyard, private pool or dining pavilion, the emphasis here is on outdoor living and making the most of Bali’s balmy days and nights.

 Alongside the three restaurants of Anantara, the hotel offers a range of culinary options, including private dining with an ocean view, in-room dining and Indonesian cooking lessons.
-After the inevitable indulgence of the breakfast buffet, the fitness center is open 24/7 with personal trainers available on request, while the wellness programs of the Spa combine nutrition, therapies and yoga, tai chi and exercise into a holistic wellbeing course.
+After the inevitable indulgence of the breakfast buffet, the fitness centre is open 24/7 with personal trainers available on request, while the wellness programmes of the Spa combine nutrition, therapies and yoga, tai chi and exercise into a holistic wellbeing course.
 Of course, you could simply flop on a daybed by the infinity pool and soak in the spectacular views over the ocean.